Oiuhqw/ELK-8.0-Installer/README.md

 The password has also been saved to /home/<your-user>/elastic-password
 ```
 Replace <your-host-ip-address> with the actual IP address of your host to access the Elasticsearch panel.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## Disclaimer
-This script is provided as-is without any warranty.
-Use at your own risk.